-We have submitted an application to list our ADSs on the New York Stock Exchange.
+Our ADSs have been approved for listing on the New York Stock Exchange.
 Prior to the completion of this offering, there has been no public market for our ADSs or our class A ordinary shares, and we cannot assure you that a liquid public market for our ADSs will develop.
 If an active public market for our ADSs does not develop following the completion of this offering, the market price and liquidity of our ADSs may be materially and adversely affected.
 The initial public offering price for our ADSs will be determined by negotiation between us and the underwriters based upon several factors, and the trading price of our ADSs after this offering could decline below the initial public offering price.
 As a result, investors in our securities may experience a significant decrease in the value of their ADSs.